rodneygauna/astro-momments/README.md

 ### Tips

-- Keep fish inside your red capture ring to fill their meter
+- Keep asteroids inside your cyan collection field to fill their meter
 - Sharp turns slow you down—plan your movements!
-- Moving reduces your capture radius, so stop to catch more efficiently
+- Moving reduces your collection radius, so stop to collect more efficiently
-- Watch the capture meter above each fish to track your progress
+- Watch the collection meter above each asteroid to track your progress

 ## 🚀 Getting Started